 \section{Conclusion}

-We present a successful search for companion [CII] emitters around known luminous sources during the EoR.
+We present a search for companion [CII] emitters around known luminous sources during the EoR.
 Using ALMA to observe [CII] emission with ALMA allows us to overcome shortcomings of other similar studies trying to observe overdensities at $z$ $>$6 around rare and extreme sources.
 We develop an algorithm to search for companion [CII] line emitters in deep band-6 ALMA data of previously observed luminous galaxies and quasars.
 A similar analysis is then performed on a mock-galaxy catalog to put the ALMA results in context.
 The major results are as follows: